eaton/angrylittletree/_drafts/2012-xx-xx-the-great-inline-editing-debate.md

 A different way?
 Client by client, node form improvements, etc

-Interface sends a message: making inline the emphasis says, "this stuff you see right here IS your content" sometimes, that works.
-But more frequently, it's a lie - what you're seeing is one view of a content element, tailored for a particular page or channel etc.

 Not a UI panacea, can be tricky to get right.
 Learn from Plone Hides metadata and state information, greatly privileges desktop web